North Front Range Accelerator

 C2ES developed a Summary Report to capture the 2023 Accelerator convenings and process, including stakeholder engagement, current and projected wildfire and heat impacts, the shared regional vision for a prosperous future, key action areas for resilience, and opportunities to accelerate progress in the action areas.

-Building on the first year’s success identifying a path forward and key action areas, the second year focuses on activating stakeholders around several key action areas and amplifying local priorities to federal policymakers.
-The C2ES Climate Resilient Communities Accelerator was launched with generous support from the Bank of America Charitable Foundation.
+Building on the first year’s success in identifying a path forward and key action areas, the second year focuses on activating stakeholders around several key action areas and amplifying local priorities to federal policymakers.
+As part of a partnership with the City of Longmont, Colorado supported by the Accelerator, AT&T saw an opportunity to produce neighborhood-level heat analysis for the North Front Range.

 Key Publications